kubernetes/community/contributors/new-contributor-playground/new-contributor-notes.md

   - not required: Needed in specific condition (eg. modifying on ly specific part of code)

 If something failed, click on `details` and check the test failure logs to see what happened.
-There is `junit-XX.log` with the list of test excuted and `e2e-xxxxx` folder with all the component logs.
+There is `junit-XX.log` with the list of test executed and `e2e-xxxxx` folder with all the component logs.
 To check if the test failed because of your PR or another one, you can click on the **TOP** `pull-request-xxx` link and you will see the test-grid and check if your failing test is failing in other PR too.

 If you want to retrigger the test manually, you can comment the PR with `/retest` and `k8s-ci-robot` will retrigger the tests.